zriyansh/signoz.io/blog/2022-05-27-celery-worker.md

   <link rel="canonical" href="https://signoz.io/blog/celery-worker/"/>
 </head>

-Celery is a simple, flexible, and reliable distributed system to process vast amounts of messages while providing operations with the tools required to maintain such a system.
+Celery worker is a simple, flexible, and reliable distributed system to process vast amounts of messages while providing operations with the tools required to maintain such a system.
 In this tutorial, we will learn how to implement Celery with Flask and Redis.

 <!--truncate-->